How your association can prepare to implement a new model

 Related to understanding market size is understanding the competitive landscape.
 Are many prospective members getting their professional needs met by another association?
 Does your association have value to meet this audience’s unmet needs?
 Be ambitious when exploring new audiences but also realistic when measuring your market.

 Finally, consider how the size of your market may change in the future.
 Is the profession your association serves thriving during the pandemic, with plenty of future members coming down the pipeline?
-Or has COVID-19 made things less certain?
+Or has the pandemic made things less certain?

-Both your current and future market potential should factor into a new membership model and the risk your association is willing to undertake.
+Both your current and future market potential should factor into the model you choose and the risk your association is willing to undertake.

 Don’t let fear of change be debilitating.
 Every new model has risks, but so does your association’s current membership structure.
 As Avenue M’s CEO Sheri Jacobs, FASAE, CAE, often says when talking about membership models, “Making no change is also a choice, and it’s a risky one.”